hellpig/placing-consecutive-numbers-in-boxes-puzzle/README.md

 * found various ways of greatly optimizing the data structures after I wrote mine
 * simplified the firstAllowed proof
 * made various optimizations for speed, such as using the NEWsums array in boxes.cpp (boxesCounting.cpp has a simpler algorithm for the sole reason that it is more simple to understand)
+* led the progress on attempt to run 6 boxes